Onther-Tech/economics/Tokamaklayer2.md

     <br/>
     <br/>

-    Considering the thin user base of Boba Network, the result of modeling is aligned with our argument.
-For example, according to ETHTPS.info, its TPS is 0.03, much inferior to Ethereum.
+    The result is consistent with our argument, given that Boba Network is an emergent platform with a growing user base.
+For example, according to ETHTPS.info, its TPS is 0.03, still not matching Ethereum.

+    We also note that potential off-chain MEV, as defined earlier, is not included in the data due to difficulties in obtaining credible data.
+Once off-chain MEV gets attention, it will be much easier to cover layer 1 costs with MEV profits.
    <br/>
    <br/>